pradovera/pradovera.github.io/_pages/teaching.md

 Teaching education
 -----

-In the pursuit of a better understanding of teaching and learning, I have attended the following events.
+In pursuit of a better understanding of teaching and learning, I have attended the following events.

 {% for post in site.teaching reversed %}
   {% if post.label == "education" %}